Janisroz/sweet-croi/README.md

   - <https://fontawesome.com/> was used for the social media icons in the footer and for the menu bullet points

+- Favicon.io

+  - <https://favicon.io/> was used to create the favicon image

 - Code Anywhere

   - Code Anywhere was used as the IDE to develop the website